Interacting conformal scalar in a wedge

 Part of the computations has been relegated to the appendices.
 In App. \ref{app:prop} we report the details of the derivation of the propagator in the free theory case.
-In App. \ref{app:feynman} we provide an alternative derivation of the anomalous dimensions obtained via the DS-equation method, and finally in App. \ref{App: Block} we give some detail on the expansion of conformal blocks at first order in $\epsilon$.
+In App. \ref{app:feynman} we provide an alternative derivation of the wedge anomalous dimensions, and finally in App. \ref{App: Block} we give some detail on the expansion of conformal blocks at first order in $\epsilon$.